jbroll/typedArrayFunction/npm/typed-array-function/README.md

 **N Dimensional Array Function Generator**

-The typed-array module allows the simple creation of element wise function operators for javascript TypedArray data.
-It used the [ndarray](https://github.com/mikolalysenko/ndarray "") data representaion and performs a role similar to the [cwise](https://github.com/mikolalysenko/cwise "") function generator.
+The typed-array-function module allows the simple creation of element wise function operators for javascript TypedArray data.
+It uses the [ndarray](https://github.com/mikolalysenko/ndarray "") data representaion and performs a role similar to the [cwise](https://github.com/mikolalysenko/cwise "") function generator.
 It has a less complex "mini langauge" notation